textpattern/textpattern.github.io/administration/hello-world.md

 Go to
 [Admin→Preferences](/home/www/zendstudio/dokuwiki/bin/doku.php?id=basic_preferences).
-Find the “Permanent Link Mode” setting and change it to “?=messy”.
+Find the 'Article URL pattern' setting and change it to '?=messy'.
 Click Save.
 Do this even if the clearn URL test passed, because this tutorial will use messy URLs.